tobi-code/ManipulationLibrary/docs/index.rst

 * measure the group dissimilarity

-The manipulation analyser is used calculate e²SEC matrices using the MANIAC dataset.
+The manipulation analyser is used calculate e²SEC matrices using the MANIAC dataset or others.

 You can find examples on how to use this library in the "example" folder in GitHub.